 9. Don’t forget the CTA

-We all know that, in every step of your sales cycle, you should always look to bring the prospect closer to closing the sale.
+A well-crafted CTA eliminates ambiguity and prompts the prospect to take immediate action, accelerating the decision-making process — and we all know that, in every step of your sales cycle, you should always look to bring the prospect closer to closing the sale.

 In a lot of cases, scheduling a meeting or a call can be a good next step after viewing a proposal.

 Here are some general tips when it comes to creating a killer CTA:

 - Keep it short: The CTA should be a brief, streamlined sentence with a clear goal at the end.
 No need to turn it into a whole paragraph.